riddhibhuva/Portfolio/README.md

 # Portfolio
-Explore my portfolio repository housing HTML/CSS code for my personal website.
-Discover my skills, projects, and experiences crafted with simplicity and elegance.
+Welcome to my portfolio!
+This repository houses the HTML and CSS code for my personal website, showcasing my skills, projects, and experiences.
+Designed with a focus on simplicity and elegance, my portfolio reflects my dedication to clean coding practices and user-friendly design.
+Explore my work and journey through this repository, crafted with passion and attention to detail.
+Feedback and collaboration are always welcome!